randomPoison/randomPoison.github.io/_drafts/returning-self.md

 fn chain_ref(&mut self) -> &mut Self { ... }
 ```

 Rust's strong type system allows us learn a lot about what a function can do solely based on its signature.
 Key here is that `chain_ref` only takes a single parameter: `&mut self`.
 We therefore know that it can (and almost certainly will) mutate `self` in some way.
-We also know that it must be pure relative to `self`, such that the same value for `self` will produce the same mutation, since `chain_ref` takes no other parameters to influence its behavior.
+We also know that it is probably pure relative to `self`, such that the same value for `self` will produce the same mutation, since `chain_ref` takes no other parameters to influence its behavior.

 But what does returning `&mut Self` tell us about `chain_ref`?
 Normally, the return type would tell us what the result of the operation is.
 But in this case, the returned value actually has nothing to do with the internal logic of `chain_ref`, it's only there to enable method chaining, which is completely orthogonal to `chain_ref` itself.

 This becomes especially problematic if your function has an actual return value.
-Take [`HashMap::insert`](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.insert) as an example. `insert` returns the previous value if one was replaced, however it's not always necessary to check the return value, so it should be fine to use it in a method chain:
+Take [`HashMap::insert`](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.insert) as an example. `insert` returns the previous value if one was replaced, however it's not always necessary to check the return value.
+In some cases, I may want to insert many elements into a hash map, in which case using a method chain would be clear and concise:

 ```rust
 let map = HashMap::now()